lumail/lumail/API.md

 The Maildir object has the following methods:

-* `generate_path( bool )`
-    * Generate the name of a file to save a message to within the maildir.
-    * Accepts a flag to determine if the filanem will be a new message, or a read one.
 * `path()`
     * Returns the path to the Maildir - what it was constructed with.
 * `messages()`